genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 </foundation-layout>`;
 ```

-For an example where the `Commodities` object has three positions you will see the following output:
+For an example where the `Commodities` object has three positions, you will see the following output:
 ```
 +-----------------------------------------------------+
 |              Component 1 Contents                   |